 • Train and certify law enforcement personnel to perform breath alcohol testing of persons suspected of driving under the influence of alcohol.

 • Maintain operation and certify accuracy of evidentiary breath alcohol testing instruments used by law enforcement agencies.

-• Process and store evidence and property for the Washoe County Sheriff’s Office; process and temporarily store evidence submitted for examination by outside agencies.
+• Process and store evidence for the Washoe County Sheriff’s Office; process and temporarily store evidence submitted for examination by outside agencies.